Blake Lively: Personal life

 From 2007 to 2010, Lively was in a relationship with her Gossip Girl co-star Penn Badgley.
+She was romantically linked with Leonardo DiCaprio during 2011.

 Lively first met Ryan Reynolds in early 2010 while filming Green Lantern, in which they co-starred.
-They began dating in October 2011 and married on September 9, 2012, at Boone Hall Plantation in Mount Pleasant, South Carolina.
-They have four children - three daughters, born December 2014, September 2016 and October 2019; and a son born February 2023.
+They began dating in October 2011 and married on September 9, 2012, at Boone Hall Plantation in Mount Pleasant, South Carolina a site historically associated with enslaved African Americans.
+The venue choice later drew criticism, particularly during renewed public discussion of racial justice, such as the George Floyd protests, beginning in 2020.
+In August of that year, Reynolds and Lively publicly apologized and expressed deep regret for choosing the venue.
+They subsequently made a $200,000 donation to the NAACP Legal Defense and Educational Fund.

+Lively and Reynolds have four children: Three daughters – James (b.
+2014), Inez (b.
+2016), Betty (b.
+2019) – as well as a son, Olin (b.
+2023).
 The family resides in Pound Ridge, New York.
-As of 2021 Lively and Reynolds were close friends with singer-songwriter Taylor Swift, who named the characters in her song "Betty" after their daughters.
-Swift was the godmother to Lively's three daughters.
+Singer-songwriter Taylor Swift named the characters in her song "Betty" after Reynolds and Lively's youngest daughter.
+Swift is the godmother to Lively's three daughters.

-Following the civil rights protests in 2020, Lively's husband Reynolds publicly apologized and expressed regret for their use of the Boone Hall Plantation due to its association with slavery, stating: "What we saw at the time was a wedding venue on Pinterest.
-What we saw after was a place built upon devastating tragedy.
-Years ago we got married again at home—but shame works in weird ways.
-A giant fucking mistake like that can either cause you to shut down or it can reframe things and move you into action...Re-patterning and challenging lifelong social conditioning is a job that doesn't end."

 In a 2012 conversation with Allure, Lively said that she does not drink and has never tried drugs.

 Advocacy and endorsements

 During the 2008 United States presidential election, Lively expressed her support for Barack Obama.
 Lively and Penn Badgley appeared in a pro-Obama commercial, as part of MoveOn.org's Youth Vote program.
-The commercial, directed by Doug Liman, aired during Gossip Girl on the CW, MTV and Comedy Central.
+The commercial, directed by Doug Liman, aired during Gossip Girl on the CW, MTV, and Comedy Central.
 In 2013, she appeared in a video clip for Gucci's "Chime for Change" campaign that aims to raise funds and awareness of women's issues in the areas of education, health, and justice.
 In addition, Lively has worked to heighten public awareness of missing and exploited children and on-going efforts of law enforcement on their behalf.

 In 2011, Lively became a spokeswoman for Chanel and their new Mademoiselle handbag.
 In October 2013, she became a spokeswoman for L'Oreal.